Career Services - Students/Alumni

 Students - Career Services

-Micro-Internships are short-term, paid, professional assignments that are similar to those given to new hires or interns.
+External micro-Internships are short-term, paid, professional assignments off-campus that are similar to those given to new hires or interns.
 These projects enable students to demonstrate skills, explore career paths, and build their networks as they seek the right full-time role.

 Unlike traditional internships, Micro-Internships can take place year-round, typically range from 5 to 40 hours of work, and are due between one week and one month after kick-off.
 Micro-Internships are used by companies ranging from those in the Fortune 100 to emerging start-ups, and go across departments including sales, marketing, technology, HR, and finance.